Time, budget, and slow Internet access could get in the way of teaching yourself to play guitar.

 Right-handed vs. Left-handed guitars

 Guitar constructions and cutouts change based on your dominant hand.
-For left-handed individuals, you need to make sure that the guitar you like comes in a left-handed construction.
+You need to make sure that the guitar you like comes in a left-handed building for left-handed individuals.

 Size and Action

 I know some very petite ladies who love to play guitar.
-They have a hard time with a normal size guitar especially an acoustic guitar.
+They have a hard time with a normal-sized guitar, especially an acoustic guitar.

 Make sure that the guitar matches your size.

 Also, check out the “action” on a guitar.
-The action of a guitar is how high the strings are away from the fingerboard.
+A guitar’s action is how high the strings are away from the fingerboard.
 Higher actions require more pressure, and lower actions could create a buzz if the guitar is not made well.